sixcolors/cs50-final-project/README.md

 #### Design Decisions

 I chose to use Svelte for this project because I wanted to learn a new framework.
-I chose Svelte because it is a compiler and not a framework.
-I also chose Svelte because it is lightweight and fast.
+I chose Svelte because it is a compiled, lightweight and fast.
+It also has a reputation for being fun to use.

 I chose to use TypeScript for this project because I wanted to practice using TypeScript.
-I have more experiance developing web application using JavaScript and I wanted to try something new.
+I have more experiance developing web application using JavaScript.

 I chose to use Leaflet for the map because it is lightweight and easy to use.
 I also chose Leaflet because it is open source and has a large community.

-I chose to use OpenStreetMap for the map tiles because it is open source and has a large community and it's free.
+I chose to use OpenStreetMap for the map tiles because it is open source, has a large community and it's free.

 I chose to use the NRCAN Open Data API because it is free and has a large amount of data, including the current wildfires in Canada.